ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 1 - Outlining setup and arranging storage.md

 ### Choosing the K3s agent

-The K3s agent chosen in the previous [Ghost **G033** guide](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%201%20-%20Outlining%20setup%20and%20arranging%20storage.md#choosing-the-k3s-agent-node-for-running-ghost) was the `k3sagent02` VM.
+The K3s agent chosen in the previous [chapter **G033**](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%201%20-%20Outlining%20setup%20and%20arranging%20storage.md#choosing-the-k3s-agent-node-for-running-ghost) was the `k3sagent02` VM.
 To balance the workload in the cluster, better deploy Forgejo in the `k3sagent01` VM instead.

 ## Setting up new storage drives in the K3s agent